Placental insufficiency: Causes

 Placental insufficiency should not be confused with complete placental abruption, in which the placenta separates off the uterine wall, which immediately results in no blood flow to the placenta, which leads to immediate fetal demise.
 In the case of a marginal, incomplete placental abruption of less than 50%, usually weeks of hospitalization precedes delivery and outcomes are not necessarily affected by the partial abruption.

 Pathophysiology

 Maternal effects

 Several aspects of maternal adaptation to pregnancy are affected by dysfunction of placenta.
 Maternal arteries fail to transform into low-resistance vessels (expected by 22–24 weeks of gestation).
-This increases vascular resistance in fetoplacental vascular bed eventually leading to reduction in metabolically active mass of placenta like a vicious cycle.
+This increases vascular resistance in the fetoplacental vascular bed, eventually leading to reduction in metabolically active mass of placenta in a type of vicious cycle.

 Fetal effects

 Placental insufficiency can affect the fetus, causing fetal distress.
 Placental insufficiency may cause oligohydramnios, preeclampsia, miscarriage or stillbirth.
 Placental insufficiency is most frequent cause of asymmetric IUGR.

 Fetal metabolic changes

 Metabolic changes occurring in uteroplacental insufficiency: